rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 >As with the definition of roles, in MIMI it is not expected that the definition of Preauthorized users would change frequently.
 Instead the claims in the underlying credentials would be modified without modifying the preauthorization policy.

+Changing Preauthorized user definitions is sufficiently disruptive, that an update to this component is not valid if it appears in the same commit as any Participant List change, except for user removals.

 Because the Preauthorized users component usually authorizes non-members, it is also a natural choice for providing concrete authorization for policy enforcing systems incorporated into or which run in coordination with the MIMI Hub provider or specific MLS Distribution Services.
 For example, a preauthorized role could allow the Hub to remove participants and to ban them, but not to add any users or devices.
 This unifies the authorization model for members and non-members.